emre-02/emre-02/README.md

 - ⚡ Fun fact: ...
 -->

 <h2 align="center">Hello👋 I am Yunus Emre Öztürk.
-I graduated with a degree in computer programming.
-I am honing my skills in Data Science and Machine Learning and working on various projects to improve myself.</h2>
+I have a strong knowledge base in Python programming, as well as in data analysis, machine learning, and artificial intelligence.
+I have also developed extensive technical expertise by working with various programming languages and technologies.
+I aim to leverage these skills to create innovative projects and contribute to technological advancements.</h2>

 <img align="right" alt="Coding" width="400" src="https://media.tenor.com/OjVjDqcWaIoAAAAd/stray-coding.gif">